ShreyasiPathak/BRIL-webapp/README.md

 ## prototype web application for BRIL monitoring

 ## Installation/setup
+This part tells you how to get a copy of the code so you can run it, but if you want to develop new code you should read the **Developing with GIT** section (below) first.

 You can run this code on any unix box with **Node** and **npm** installed, such as your laptop, lxplus, vocms063, or a VM.
 I personally use a VM running on my MacBook Pro so I can develop locally.

 You can read more about **Node** at http://nodejs.org/ and more about **npm** at http://npmjs.org/ if you like, but it's not required.